abumami/PrutahJS/README.md

 Images from:
 - loading.gif generated from http://ajaxload.info
 - flags from: Country Picker by Nick Lockwood  https://github.com/nicklockwood/CountryPicker
 - EU flag was found somewhere on the Internet, but can't remember where.
+I had to resize to match the other flags.
 - app icon and favicon are from [Prutah](http://www.appstore.com/prutah), available on the Apple App Store